carsin/css-lib-tempname/README.md

-# css-lib-tempname
+# Veritas CSS
-A minimal, lightweight css library that doesn't get in your way of making websites.
+A truthful, responsive, lightweight css library that doesn't get in your way of making beautiful websites.
-(Name pending)